 One advantage of open-source software is that you can make your own changes that suit your needs.

-The packages published to npm and GitHub differ from the sources in this repo.
-The packages have only runtime bazel dependencies, but the sources depend on development dependencies.
+These packages have only runtime bazel dependencies, but the sources depend on development dependencies.
 For example, the

 @bazel_skylib library is a development-time transitive dependency, while an npm package would have that dependency statically linked in.